Dictionaries

 A dictionary that supports dot-style attribute access and nested utilities.

-This class extends the built-in dict
+This class extends the built-in dict to enable accessing keys as attributes

 and includes helpers to flatten and expand nested structures.